 - a.
-Brown Egg Shell Pullets -Two female birds of the same breeding hatched after the previous year's State Fair to May 15 of the current year. - b.
-Brown Egg Shell Hens -Two female birds of the same breeding in laying condition one or more years of age. - c.
-White Egg Shell Pullets -Two female birds of the same breeding hatched after the previous year's State Fair to May 15 of the current year. - d.
-White Egg Shell Hens -Two female birds of the same breeding in laying condition one or more years of age.
+Brown Egg Shell Pullets -Two female birds of the same breed one year from hatch. - b.
+Brown Egg Shell Hens -Two female birds of the same breed one year from hatch. - c.
+White Egg Shell Pullets -Two female birds of the same breed one year from hatch. - d.
+White Egg Shell Hens -Two female birds of the same breed in laying condition one or more years of age.